 The connection between a gay man and a straight woman is one of the most exciting permutations of any relationship.
-It allows both parties to revel in the thrill of a close rapport with the opposite sex—without the pitfalls that often (OK, always) accompany dating.
+It allows both of them to revel in the thrill of a close rapport with the opposite sex—without the pitfalls that often (OK, always) accompany dating.
 But though the dynamic is rewarding, it's rarely simple.
-Because friendships between gay men and straight women do not adhere to the strict guidelines governing physical and emotional intimacy, it's easy for them to impede the development of healthy romantic relationships.
+Because friendships between gay men and straight women do not comply with the strict guidelines governing physical and emotional intimacy between a female and a male, it's easy for them to impede the development of healthy romantic relationships.

 How?
 You’re both attracted to men, not one another!
 Jamie Bufalino, sex columnist at Time Out New York, says that straight women and their gay best friends may really be too close for comfort.
 "What it comes down to is that both gay men and straight women often have really hard experiences with men," he says.
 "But it's harder for straight women in these situations.
 Gay men might be experiencing emotional attraction, but straight women have to deal with the physical attraction as well."

 You're blurring the lines.
 While you can engage in both a gay/straight friendship and a requited romance from a man (a straight one), the balance can be thrown off by lofty expectations.
 Straight women may find that their gay male friends provide them with a level of understanding and emotional support that does not exist in the straight male psyche.
 And it is here that stereotypes can ring true.
 Whether it's a shared love of shopping or show tunes or the way he listens to stories about her backstabbing fake friend, a gay man can provide a woman with a degree of attentiveness that may be impossible for a straight man to match.
 Truth is, straight guys are not as emotionally in tune as women are – you don’t need science to see that (though why this is does need science).
 Gay guys on the other hand are more emotionally in tune with a woman.